Dynamsoft/barcode-reader-javascript/README.md

 * **Step two**: Configure the server

-  Make sure that your webserver serves the `*.wasm` file with `Content-Type: application/wasm` .
-Otherwise the browser won't be able to recognize it.
+  Make sure that your webserver serves the `*.wasm` file with `Content-Type: application/wasm`.
+Otherwise, the browser won't be able to recognize it.

-  Basically, all you need to do is set the MIME type for `.wasm`  to `application/wasm`.
+  All you need to do is set the MIME type for `.wasm`  to `application/wasm`.

   > Different servers are configured differently, below lists a few popular ones
   >